 Patients should wear the device a minimum of 20 hours every day.
 In general, 20 to 30 sets of aligners are used to align the teeth properly.

 Invisalign can be an appealing option, but it is not recommended for all patients.
 Those with severe misalignment and other dental problems are advised to opt for traditional orthodontic procedures as Invisalign can be less effective.

 Invisalign is recommended for people with a complete set of permanent teeth and the maturity to closely follow instructions and comply with the treatment.
 The aligners are removable, so strict compliance is required to ensure proper progression.

 Strict oral care is advised when using Invisalign.
-Since the device is transparent, it is advised to avoid soda and other colored drinks as they may stain.
+Since the device is transparent, it is recommended to avoid soda and other coloured drinks as they may stain.
 Invisalign can be removed when eating and drinking to accommodate this.